elixir-europe/human-data-maturity-model/index.markdown

                 <td>Org</td>
                 <td>
                     <ol>
-                        <li>No physical hardware obtained or contract in place to support the storage needs of the national human data network.</li>
+                        <li>Physical hardware needs are drafted to support the storage needs of the national human data network.</li>
                         <li>Storage needs have been drafted and planned to support the national human data network.
 Some hardware acquisition or contract negotiations with an external storage provider may have occurred.</li>
                         <li>Current storage needs to support the national human data network have been met including backup requirements.</li>
                         <li>Current storage needs to support the national human data network have been met and there is a plan for expansion or change as the Node advances.</li>